 The inability to show compassion– especially towards their own children– is the hallmark of the worst brainwashers.
 They also have a deep victim mentality… and the damage that they can do to children is quite substantial.

-If you find these posts informative, please head over to Facebook and join us there on our new Facebook Page: facebook.com/brainwashingchildren.
+If you find these posts informative, please head over to Facebook and join us there on my new Facebook Page: facebook.com/brainwashingchildren.